 - Free gardening classes - Find out about the Department of Parks and Recreation’s Urban Garden Programs.

 - Rooting DC - A free annual event and online resource where local urban gardeners share information and learn from one another.

-- District of Columbia Pollinator Protection Plan (coming soon) - In June 2014, President Obama issued a Presidential Memorandum outlining the importance of pollinators and the need to protect them, which led to the National Strategy to Promote the Health of Honey Bees and Other Pollinators.
-In response, DOEE is creating a comprehensive Pollinator Protection Plan (MP3) for the District that will identify protection methods and address pesticide use.
+- District of Columbia Pollinator Protection Plan - In June 2014, President Obama issued a Presidential Memorandum outlining the importance of pollinators and the need to protect them, which led to the National Strategy to Promote the Health of Honey Bees and Other Pollinators.
+In response, DOEE has created a comprehensive Pollinator Protection Plan (attached below) for the District that will identify protection methods and address pesticide use.